Carl Reinhold Tersmeden

-Carl Reinhold Tersmeden (9 February 1789 – 21 July 1855), was a Swedish Army ryttmästare and politician.
+Carl Reinhold Tersmeden (9 February 1789 – 21 July 1855) was a Swedish Army ryttmästare and politician.
 He served as the first chairperson of the first reform meeting in Örebro (Reformmötena i Örebro).

 Early life

-Carl Reinhold Tersmeden was born into the Tersmeden family, at Larsbo, but grew up at the family estate 27 kilometres (43 mi) northeast of Örebro, Sweden, and 190 kilometres (305 mi) west of Stockholm.
+Carl Reinhold Tersmeden was born into the Tersmeden family, at Larsbo, but grew up at the family estate 27 km northeast of Örebro, Sweden, and 190 kmwest of Stockholm.
 He was the second of four children to ironmaster Jakob Niclas Tersmeden (1745–1822) and Hedvig Wegelin (1766–1842).

 Career

 After having advanced as quartermaster at Life Regiment Hussars in 1807, he was commissioned as cornet in the same year and was three years later promoted to lieutenant there.
 In 1812, he advanced to ryttmästare and in the following year, Tersmeden was appointed head quartermaster of the regiment.
 In 1822, Tersmeden was no longer active as military personnel.

 Tersmeden was the manager of Larsbo and Saxe in Söderbärke parish, Kopparberg County, and served as deputy at Järnkontoret in 1842–1847 and at The Falun School of Mining and Metallurgy in 1844–1847.

 Tersmeden was member of parliament in 1828–1830, as well as in 1840–1841 and 1844–1845, serving the interests of the nobility in the assembly of the feudal estates of Sweden.

 In 1849, he became the first chairperson at the first the reform meeting in Örebro, a number of gatherings where the attendees were in favor of a new state administration, including a suffrage reform, as well as abolition of the assembly of feudal estates of Sweden.
 Tersmeden was noted for his great public persona, and for his aim as to abolish the former feudal state administration order.